pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1258-59-60 CQRS

+These days I have learned about the CQRS Microservice Pattern and build a basic application following a YouTube tutorial.
+I found my focus again I stop to learn Scala for the moment and continue to improve my Java skill, 2023 is the year in which I need to obtain my Java Developer Certification by Oracle, and I need to continue to practice Java.

 ##### Day 1256-1257 Mac

 Today I start with the macOS ecosystems, I buy a MacBook Air my first impressions are great, because I can start to install all my Java ecosystem with the terminal using SDK man I spend my time today customize my laptop, and write some basic Java code.
 The M1 apple chip looks like fine, IntelliJ run fast, I hope that this laptop have a great performance and use in my future learnings.